Pushbutton information message

 Additional information

 The pushbutton information message is provided from a speaker located at the pushbutton, during the flashing and steady DONT WALK intervals only.
 The message is intended to be audible when standing at the pushbutton location.
-Pedestrians may be required to press the pushbutton for more than one second (see extended button press) to access the additional verbal message.
+Pedestrians are required to press the pushbutton for more than one second (see extended button press) to access the additional verbal message.

 The pushbutton information message, in conjunction with the tactile arrow, can clarify street names and the crosswalk controlled and signaled by the device.
 This is particularly important if speech WALK messages are used.
 To be effective, the pushbutton information message must indicate which street is actuated by the pushbutton, and the arrow must point in the direction of travel on the described crosswalk.